Artificial turf: Use prohibited

+History in United Kingdom

 Some association football clubs in Europe installed synthetic surfaces in the 1980s, which were called "plastic pitches" (often derisively) in countries such as England.
-There, four professional club venues had adopted them; QPR's Loftus Road (1981-1988), Luton Town's Kenilworth Road (1985-1991), Oldham Athletic's Boundary Park (1986-1991) and Preston North End's Deepdale (1986-1994).
+There, four professional club venues had adopted them; Queens Park Rangers' (QPR) Loftus Road (1981–1988), Luton Town's Kenilworth Road (1985–1991), Oldham Athletic's Boundary Park (1986–1991) and Preston North End's Deepdale (1986–1994).
 QPR had been the first team to install an artificial pitch at their stadium in 1981, but were the first to remove it when they did so in 1988.

 Artificial pitches were banned from top-flight (then First Division) football in 1991, forcing Oldham Athletic to remove their artificial pitch after their promotion to the First Division in 1991, while then top-flight Luton Town also removed their artificial pitch at the same time.
 The last Football League team to have an artificial pitch in England was Preston North End, who removed their pitch in 1994 after eight years in use.
+Artificial pitches were banned from the top four divisions from 1995.

-Artificial turf gained a bad reputation on both sides of the Atlantic with fans and especially with players.
-The first-generation artificial turf surfaces were carpet-like in their look and feel, and thusly, a far harder surface than grass and soon became known as an unforgiving playing surface that was prone to cause more injuries, and in particular, more serious joint injuries, than would comparatively be suffered on a grass surface.
+Artificial turf gained a bad reputation globally, with fans and especially with players.
+The first-generation artificial turf surfaces were carpet-like in their look and feel, and thus, a far harder surface than grass and soon became known as an unforgiving playing surface that was prone to cause more injuries, and in particular, more serious joint injuries, than would comparatively be suffered on a grass surface.
 This turf was also regarded as aesthetically unappealing to many fans.

 In 1981, London football club Queens Park Rangers dug up its grass pitch and installed an artificial one.
 Others followed, and by the mid-1980s there were four artificial surfaces in operation in the English league.
 They soon became a national joke: the ball pinged round like it was made of rubber, the players kept losing their footing, and anyone who fell over risked carpet burns.
 Unsurprisingly, fans complained that the football was awful to watch and, one by one, the clubs returned to natural grass.